 Do you remember the time when you could pack a bag and take a road trip, or even just decide to move away and start fresh, without a second thought?
 Yeah, those days are long gone!
 Now a major move means a lot of stress, sleepless nights and careful planning.
 Having kids is wonderful, but moving them across the country will likely not make it to your list of top 10 favorite moments.
-It does not have to be a catastrophe though.
-Simply put as much thought into planning your move as you do comparing your list of best moving companies!
+It does not have to be a catastrophe, though.
+Simply put as much thought into planning your move as you do when comparing your list of best moving companies!
 (Hint – Comparing moving companies through Unpakt is easy as 1-2-3).
 Here are some great tips for moving with children to help you move cross-country with your family without pulling your remaining hair out:

 Prepare Children for Moving

 The first question you need to ask yourself is how to prepare children for a move on an emotional level.
-Moving is a major life change and as such it can be ridden with anxiety and insecurity.
+Moving is a major life change and as such, it can be ridden with anxiety and insecurity.
 Talk to your kids in a candid, age-appropriate manner.
 Tell them about the reasons you are relocating and explain in detail what is going to happen and how the moving process will unfold.
 Younger children will not necessarily be able to comprehend what moving means but knowing what lies ahead will help them feel less anxious about it.
 One clever mom suggests hosting a goodbye party to allow the children to say goodbye to their most cherished friends and neighbors, which is a wonderful way to turn an emotional hurdle into a joyful celebration.
 Check out her blog post for some more bright ideas.

-Pack, Unpack and Repack
+Pack, Unpack, and Repack

 When it comes to the bags and boxes of essentials that you need in the car, there really needs to be a lot of thought into packing these.
 These are your survival bags!
 Not only do they have the clothes and toiletries that you will need for any overnight stops and for the first day at the new house, they will also include the things that will keep everyone sane.
 You can pack all the toys and stuffed animals you want, but if you don’t pack today’s favorite doll with the pink bow in her hair, you are going to need some earplugs!

 Don’t wait until the last minute to pack these boxes.
 Start putting them together several days ahead of time, because you are going to think of things as you go.
-The day before, pull everything out for one last glance, and pack it all up again.
+The day before, pull everything out for one last glance and pack it all up again.
 Ask your kids if they are still happy with the toy selection.
 Toys they wanted to take a few days ago may no longer be sufficient.

 Plan Your Route